Chart Color Schemes

 Cultural Diversity

-Higgins had a cultural diversity index above average, with 23.8% of its population born overseas and 17.6% speaking a language other than English at home.
-Christianity was the predominant religion in Higgins, accounting for 45.3% of the population.
-However, Hinduism showed an overrepresentation in Higgins, comprising 2.4% compared to the Australian Capital Territory's average of 4.0%.
+Higgins' cultural diversity was above average, with 23.8% of its population born overseas and 17.6% speaking a language other than English at home.
+Christianity dominated Higgins' religious landscape, accounting for 45.3%.
+Hinduism's representation stood out at 2.4%, higher than the Australian Capital Territory's 4.0%.

 Frequently Asked Questions - Diversity